Yasvanth-2005/wtexamify/README.md

 ### 👨‍🏫 Teacher Panel

 - 🔐 **Normal Email Login**: Teachers can log in using any valid email address.
-- 📝 **Create Exams**: Supports creation of Internal, External, and 10/15-bit Viva exams.
+- 📝 **Create Exams**: Supports creation of Internal/External (Every 3 quens as one set), and 10/15-bit Viva exams.
 - ▶️ **Start/Stop Exams**: Full control over when to begin or end an exam session.
 - 📡 **Live Monitoring**: Teachers can manually refresh student questions in real time if needed.
 - 🧾 **Answer Script Access**: View student submissions as PDFs along with AI-evaluated scores.